Survivor Series (2010)

 The 2010 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was the 24th annual Survivor Series and took place on November 21, 2010, at the American Airlines Arena in Miami, Florida, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-It was the last Survivor Series held under the first brand split, which ended in August 2011, but was reinstated in July 2016.
+This was the second Survivor Series at the venue, after the 2007 event.
+It was also the last Survivor Series held under the first brand split, which ended in August 2011, but was reinstated in July 2016.
+The event was highlighted by the titular Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

 Eight matches were contested at the event.
-In the main event, Randy Orton defeated Wade Barrett to retain the WWE Championship with John Cena as the special guest referee.
+In the main event, Randy Orton defeated Wade Barrett to retain Raw's WWE Championship with John Cena as the special guest referee.
 As per the stipulation of the match, since Orton won, Cena was (kayfabe) fired from WWE.
+Also on the card, Kane defended SmackDown's World Heavyweight Championship against Edge, but the match ended in a draw.
+The card also included one Survivor Series match, in which Team Mysterio (Rey Mysterio, Big Show, Chris Masters, Kofi Kingston, and Montel Vontavious Porter) defeated Team Del Rio (Alberto Del Rio, Cody Rhodes, Drew McIntyre, Jack Swagger, and Tyler Reks).

 Production

 Background

-The event was held at the American Airlines Arena in Miami, Florida.
+The 24th annual Survivor Series was the second time for the event to be held at the American Airlines Arena in Miami, Florida, after 2007.

-Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by World Wrestling Entertainment (WWE) since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2010 event was the 24th Survivor Series and featured wrestlers from the Raw and SmackDown brands.
-It was scheduled to be held on November 21, 2010, at the American Airlines Arena in Miami, Florida.
+The 24th Survivor Series event was scheduled to be held on November 21, 2010, at the American Airlines Arena in Miami, Florida, and featured wrestlers from the Raw and SmackDown brand divisions.
+This was the second Survivor Series at the venue, after the 2007 event.

-The Survivor Series chronology was originally set to end with the 2009 event when during a press conference held on February 11, 2010, WWE Chief Executive Officer and Chairman Vince McMahon announced that WWE would drop the Survivor Series name and rebrand the event.
-However, following public outcry and several different fan petitions, the name was later reinstated, and in June 2010, WWE started to release tickets for the 2010 event.
+Survivor Series was originally set to end with the 2009 event as during a press conference held on February 11, 2010, WWE Chief Executive Officer and Chairman Vince McMahon announced that WWE would drop the Survivor Series name and rebrand the event.
+However, following public outcry and several different fan petitions, the event was later reinstated, and in June 2010, WWE started to release tickets for the 2010 event.